 Going on a cruise?
+We had the best time cruising on Royal Caribbean going to their Perfect Day at Cococay.
 Instead of booking directly with the cruise line or a traditional 3rd party company book through your most used frequent flier mileage programs Cruise Portal.
 JetBlue, Delta, American Airlines, and United all have one.
 Remember the extra miles you earn through booking through their websites are in addition to the miles you would earn if also booking with a travel credit card.
 They will typically match any other promotion you find online and a quick “I’ll just book directly with the cruise line will surely have them waive whatever minimal fee (typically $25) they charge to book with them.

 Sign Up for JetBlue Badges